 Contact Us for more information or questions.

-teach the basics of storytelling (plot, description, character, scene, dialogue) and give students a chance to experiment with different aspects of fiction writing as they build their story.
+No experience is necessary or assumed.
+This class will teach the basics of story writing (plot, description, character, scene & world-building, dialogue) and give students a chance to experiment and collaborate as they bring their characters and world to life.

 Students will:

-• Learn basic elements of story writing (plot, description, character, scene setting, imagery) through fun, interactive writing exercises and games
+• Learn basic elements of story-telling (plot, description, character, scene setting, world-building, imagery) through fun, interactive writing exercises

 • Develop awareness of and confidence in the writing process.